Capital Access Team

 Arlene is a Certified Management Accountant (CMA) and earned a Master’s degree in Management from Marylhurst University and Bachelor’s degree in Accounting from Portland State University.
 Her personal mission is to “strengthen and support an entrepreneurial culture”.

-Gary Richards – Central Oregon (Region 2) CAT Advisor
+Gary Richards – Willamette Valley (Region 2) CAT Advisor

 As the Region 2 advisor for the Capital Access Team, Gary Richards covers an area that includes Salem, Albany, Eugene, Bend and Lincoln City.
 He’s currently a member of the adjunct faculty at Chemeketa Community College, where he serves as a business advisor with the Small Business Development Center.
 Since 1984, he has coordinated the planning, capitalization, and development of more than 100 businesses and helped raise more than $120 million in equity and debt financing for them.